• Skip to primary navigation

 SOURCES: Cane Vanity | Pinwheel Carrara Marble Floor Tile | Sconce Lights | Pivot Mirrors | Faucets | Towel Bar | Towels | Paint Dipped Vase | Similar Faux Maidenhair Fern Stems | Photo taken by Mandy McGregor

-In our current entryway in Florida, we are using this gorgeous coral style mirror.
+In our first entryway in Florida, we used this gorgeous coral mirror and I’m pretty sure I want to use it again in our new home!
 It is heavy and such great quality!
 I’m still trying to decide if I’ll use it in a bathroom or keep it styled above a console table like I have it here.
-Leaning towards the latter, because I don’t love the idea of hair spray and other hair products or bathroom moisture possibly ruining it.

 SOURCES: Console Table | Coral Mirror | Scalloped Rattan Lamp | Faux Tulips | Paint Dipped Vase | Striped Ottoman Cube | Recycled Glass Beads | “Coastal Blues” | “Surf Tribe” | “Great Escapes Italy”